ballerina-platform/module-ballerinax-discord/ballerina/Module.md

-## module-balerinax-discord
+## Overview

 [Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord) is a popular communication platform designed for creating communities and facilitating real-time messaging, voice, and video interactions over the internet.

-The ``Ballerina Discord connector`` offers APIs to connect and interact with the [Discord REST API v10](https://discord.com/developers/docs/reference)
+The Ballerina Discord connector offers APIs to connect and interact with the [Discord REST API v10](https://discord.com/developers/docs/reference)

 ## Setup guide